-Who Why Internal Marine Park Manager Receive broad guidance, exchange information and provide advice.
-Marine Operations Team Provide support, exchange information and receive feedback.
-Marine Planning Team Provide support, exchange information and receive feedback.
-Marine Rangers from other NSW marine parks Facilitate consistency with implementation of administrative and management work programs Aquatic Ecosystems Team Collaborate, exchange information, receive feedback and ensure consistency in interpretation and application of legislative and policy frameworks.
-Fisheries Compliance Collaborate in compliance planning, implementation and reporting External Stakeholders and the local community Liaise and consult with relevant stakeholders in relation to marine
+Who Why Internal Marine Park Manager Receive guidance, exchange information and provide advice.
+Marine Operations and Marine Planning Teams Provide support, exchange information and receive feedback.
+Other staff in DPI Fisheries Collaborate, exchange information, receive feedback and ensure consistency in interpretation and application of legislative and policy frameworks.
+External Stakeholders and the local community (including other Government agencies and authorities) Liaise and consult with relevant stakeholders in relation to marine protected areas, in particular cultural, recreational and commercial users to foster cooperative working relationships.